Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 You have now committed data to the remote branch without cloning the full repo 🎉.

-Note: If the remote branch cannot do a clean merge, remote commit will fail, and you will have to resolve the merge conflicts with some more advanced commands which we will cover later.
+Note: If the remote branch cannot be merged cleanly, the remote commit will fail, and you will have to resolve the merge conflicts with some more advanced commands which we will cover later.

 To see a list of remote commits on the branch you can use `remote log`.
 Your latest commit will be at the top of this list.